Explore funding opportunities and discover something new: ‘Feed’

 Please share any insights you gained during the service development process.

-The first insight is that the feed strengthening social proof within the Wadiz service .
+The first insight is that the feed is strengthening social proof within the Wadiz service .
 As is often said, humans are social creatures.
 We are influenced by what those around us say and do.
 Simply put, when we learn that a product is recommended by others or is being used by people around us, we are more likely to search for and purchase that same product.
 This holds true online as well.
 The feed is a service centered on delivering user review content, rather than simply listing projects.
 Nevertheless, within Wadiz platform, the top 5 most-viewed projectson the Wadiz platform.
 Furthermore, conversions to detail pages and payments are also steadily increasing.
 This confirms that the feed strengthens social proof, thereby contributing to funding exploration and participation.

 (Left) Project-focused funding homepage (Right) User review-focused feed